scarrera-ggs/obsidian-vault/personal_notes/❓ Questions.md

 	- Steps to delete concerto instance from instance table.
 	- Check that assets are updated successfully.
 -   Create documentation for testing the adapter.

-## For Later
-- Why AWS costs are increasing?

-## To Remember
-- 🧠 Update onboarding process proposal?
-- 👷🏼‍♂️ What’s the difference between DR and PR goal types?
-What kind of assets are in those goal types?
-- ✅ How can I SSH to concerto and check mini adapters?
-	- SSH concerto-adapters.qa
-- 👨🏻‍💻 git clean -d -x -f src

-- **Acronyms**
-	- Emergency Solar Management
-	- Scope of Work
-	- Commercial Exporter
-	- Master Service Agreements
-	- Embedded Metric Format
-	- State Of Charge